-Dee Culbertson, director of the Madison Public Library in Madison, Ohio, points out that libraries are rapidly becoming cultural centers with access to everything imaginable — even if you don’t actually visit the library:
+Dee Culbertson, director of the Madison Public Library in Madison, Ohio, tells Money Talks News that libraries are rapidly becoming cultural centers with access to everything imaginable — even if you don’t actually visit the library:

 “We love that our patrons can check out everything from a character-shaped cake pan to driving cones from our library.
 They can use the same library card to access free online resources — including LinkedIn Learning, the Sony music catalog, streaming video and more.
 The library’s not just about books anymore.”

 So, before you spend money on a subscription or a one-time purchase, call your local library.